maz3max/ble-coin/prod/README.md

 ## coins.txt
 This file contains address and key data for every coin, one line per coin.
 It is automagically filled when calling `gen_bond.py`.

+## UICR_APPROTECT_clear.hex
+Flashing this file activates the readback protection of the NRF52832 chip.
+It also deactivates the debugging interface, but the chip can be recovered by issuing a mass-erase.